Technology and Social Change

 Why Phenomena Matter

-• One phenomenon can enable many technologies
+• One phenomenon can enable many technologies (see the table above)

-• Magnetism: observed for thousands of years
+• Magnetism was observed for thousands of years

 From Phenomenon to Technology